Professional Cover Letter for Internship: Format & Examples

 I volunteered as an after-school tutor and helped a group of 10 students increase their testing scores by an average of 15%.

 The cover letter and resume will need to match.
-The cover letter is the perfect opportunity to go into more detail about the work experience, skills, and education you added to the resume.
-While you do not need to go into great detail about every item on the resume, the employer should be able to see that the cover letter provides more details about the information found on the resume.
+The cover letter is the perfect opportunity to go into more detail about the work experience, skills, and education you have added to the resume.
+While you do not need to go into great detail about every item on the resume, the employer should be able to see that it provides more details about the information found on the resume.

 Use business letter format